Laurie Smukler

 violin

-Laurie Smukler is admired for her vivid musical intensity and the beauty of her sound, and is an artist who is active as a soloist, recitalist and chamber musician.
-She began her violin studies at the Cleveland Institute of Music and started playing as a soloist with the Cleveland Orchestra at 14.
-She earned her BM from The Juilliard School, where she studied with Ivan Galamian; other Juilliard faculty who have had a powerful influence on her development are Donald Weilerstein and Robert Mann.
+Laurie Smukler began her studies at the Cleveland Institute of Music with Margaret Randall.
+She received a Bachelor of Music degree from The Juilliard School where she studied with Ivan Galamian.
+Other teachers who have had a powerful influence on her development have been Josef Gingold, Donald Weilerstein and Robert Mann.